BITTER ALMOND Overview Information

 “Bitter almond” volatile oils can also be produced from other related fruit kernels including apricot (Prunus armeniaca), peach (Prunus persica), and plum (Prunus domestica).
 Similar to bitter almond, these volatile oils are considered poisonous.

 How does it work?

 There is not enough scientific information available to know how bitter almond might work for any medical condition.
 Bitter almond contains a poisonous chemical called hydrocyanic acid (HCN), which can cause serious side effects.

 BITTER ALMOND Side Effects & Safety

 Do not use bitter almond.
-It is considered UNSAFE.
+Bitter almond is considered LIKELY UNSAFE when taken by mouth.
 It contains a poisonous chemical called hydrocyanic acid (HCN).
 Serious side effects can occur such as slowing of the nervous system, breathing problems, and death.

-Pregnancy and breast-feeding: It’s UNSAFE for you and your baby to use bitter almond if you are pregnant or breast-feeding.
+Pregnancy and breast-feeding: It’s LIKELY UNSAFE to take bitter almond by mouth if you are pregnant or breast-feeding.

 Surgery: Bitter almond can slow down the nervous system.
 Anesthesia and other drugs used during surgery do this as well.
 Using bitter almond along with these medications can slow down the central nervous system too much.
 Stop using bitter almond at least 2 weeks before a scheduled surgery.

 - Sedative medications (CNS depressants) interacts with BITTER ALMOND

 Bitter almond can be toxic and might cause sleepiness and drowsiness.
 Medications that cause sleepiness are called sedatives.
 Taking bitter almond along with sedative medications might cause too much sleepiness.